-Even if rain is ahead, don’t pack an umbrella.
+Even if rain is ahead (which is very rare), don’t pack an umbrella.
 It’s bulky and totally impractical in a theme park.
 Just imagine all of the people you’d be running into with an open umbrella over your head.
-Instead, take a rainproof jacket with a hood.Continue to 9 of 12 below.
+Instead, using a rainproof jacket with a hood is highly recommended.

 Don't Forget Your Girly Stuff

 Don't forget to pack emergency feminine hygiene products just in case.

 In a real emergency, Disneyland sells these items in the restrooms.
 You may also be able to purchase them at First Aid or the Baby Care Center in each park and in some hotel gift shops.

 Light Sleepers Need to Know This

 Disneyland fireworks are fun to watch, but it's surprising how loud they are and how far away you can hear them.
 Even across the freeway, they can rattle the windows.
 If you want to go to bed early and you’re staying close to the park, check the fireworks schedule online to find out if they're going off after your bedtime.

 You may be a light sleeper, in which case you definitely need to pack earplugs to help you sleep through all that racket.

 With a full day ahead of you, you're going to need all the rest you can get.
 If it will help you sleep, give yourself permission to pack your favorite blanket or stuffed toy — or even a portable noise machine.